May 9, 2018

 are dubious aspects to the deal.

-There is criticism because many criticize everything that Trump does, no matter if it is good or bad.
+There is criticism as many criticize everything that Trump does, no matter if it is good or bad.

 Germany and France want the deal to remain effective and most certainly because of commercial reasons as well.
-That is understandable because trade of these countries with Iran is thriving and growing.
+It is clear why specifically Germany and France want to continue their support for Iran.
+Trade of these countries with Iran is thriving and growing.
 Do not forget that France with its "force de frappe" is very knowledgeable about nuclear weapons and nuclear power plants.
-Germany also supplied equipment, machines and chemical products to Iran years ago and does not think about giving up that trade.
+France's Alstom merged with General Electric (GE) in 2015.

 Added on 29 June, 2018, Robert Spencer video Why isn't Obama charged with treason for his Iran dealings?